 But the Book of Revelation used the solar calendar of the Romans, to give us 42 months of 30 days, which was 1,260 days.

-The exact number of 1,278 days lies between the 1,290 days and the 1,260 days.
+The exact number of 1,278 days lies between 1,290 days and the 1,260 days.

-This 1335 days, less the 1290 days he mentioned, is 45 days.
+The 1335 days in verse 12, less the 1290 days in verse 11, is 45 days.

 - Dialogue with Tryphos, 32 ↩